r00b/simple-android-app/README.md

-# Spike - Robert Steilberg - rhs16
+# Spike - Robert Steilberg

 ## Overview

 This is a simple Android app that supports user login to view content.
 Basic error checking is included.
 These are the current users and their passwords, use these logins to see the content.

-Currently, the content is an MySQL database of actors hosted on cs.duke.edu, though that database will probably not be hosted for much long after the initial commit.
+Currently, the content is a MySQL database of actors hosted on cs.duke.edu, though that database will probably not be hosted for much long after the initial commit.

 | username | password |
 |----------|----------|